FluentLenium/FluentLenium/README.md

 # Support

 FluentLenium is an OpenSource project.
-If you or your organisation needs more assitance or custom features we are open to colaborate and support you over the xs:code platform.
+If you or your company needs more assitance or custom features we are open to colaborate and support you over the xs:code platform.

 [![FluentLenium on XS:CODE](FluentLenium-banner.png)](https://xscode.com/filipcynarski/FluentLenium)